-Violation 1 st Offense 2 nd Offense 3rd Offense violation 1st Offense 2nd Offense 3rd Offense
+Violation 1st Offense 2nd Offense 3rd Offense

+Gambling -Official Reprimand -Disciplinary Probation -Referral to

+Administrative Hearing

-Gambling Official Reprimand Disciplinary Probation Referral to Educational Assignment Situational: Department 5 Community Service Hours Situational: Department Administrative Hearing with suspension a possible outcome Chair/Coach Notification Chair/Coach Notification
+-Educational Assignment -5 Community Service with suspension a

+Hours possible outcome

+-Situational: Department

+Chair/Coach -Situational: Department

+Notification Chair/Coach

+Notification

-Good Neighbor Policy (Section 17)
+Good Neighbor Policy - Section 18

 Averett University students have been living off campus for many years and in most instances have developed positive and lasting relationships with area residents.
-Off-campus students must understand and appreciate that residents of a particular community have made a long-term commitment to their neighborhood; students are transient members of the community and usually remain only for the duration of their academic tenure.
+Off-campus students must understand and appreciate that residents of a particular community have made a long-term commitment to their neighbor- hood; students are transient members of the community and usually remain only for the duration of their academic tenure.
 The quality of life and the overall character of a neighborhood can be greatly influenced by the lifestyles and sense of citizenship exercised by student residents.
 A respectful and courteous attitude is usually returned in kind and makes the neighborhood a more pleasant place in which to live.
 In fact, some students may find community service activities further their sense of belonging in their neighborhood.
 Living off campus is a maturing experience that carries concomitant responsibilities.